alex431/Facebook-Stock-Analysis/README.md

 Please build and run the jupyter notebooks in the following order:

 1. [Data Breaches Analysis](db_analysis.ipynb)

+    * Made a pivot table
+    * Wrote in Jupyter's markdown cells explaining my thought process and code.

 2. [Facebook Stock Analysis](FB_stock_analysis.ipynb)

+    * Made a pivot table
+    * Wrote in Jupyter's markdown cells explaining my thought process and code.

 3. [Effects on Facebook Stocks](FB_stock_effects.ipynb)

+    * Performed a pandas merge with two data sets,then calculated some new values based on the new data set.
+    * Wrote in Jupyter's markdown cells explaining my thought process and code.

 ## Investigation
 Upon investigation, I found some questions to ask against the dataset: